-95% of total number of continuously enrolled students, who are not exempt from the ISAT/IDAA participation in science during the participation appeals window
+95% of total number of continuously enrolled students. who are not exempt from the ISAT/IDAA participation in science during the participation appeals window

-IMPORTANT: Proficiency rates displayed on the SDE's Report Card are not the same as proficiency rates reported on the Reporting System.
-The Reporting System allows users to access raw student results in more details to the claim and target levels.
-The SDE recommends all teachers have access to ORS to review their students' performance.
+IMPORTANT: Proficiency rates displayed on the Department's Report Card are not the same as proficiency rates reported on the Online Reporting System via the Idaho Portal (ORS).
+The ORS allows users to access raw student results in more detail to the claim and target levels.
+The Department recommends all teachers have access to ORS to review their students' performance.

-For more information on proficiency rate targets, refer to the Long-Term Goals and Measurements of Interim Progress section (p.78).
+For more information on proficiency rate targets, refer to the Long-Term Goals and Measurements of Interim Progress section (p.73).